 The Grumpy Gringo

-The syndrome is made up of two central components; Part one is Rosy Retrospection.
+The syndrome is made up of two central components.
+Part one is Rosy Retrospection.
 This is when a person over exaggerates the positive nature of their past.
 To them, the past is always so much better than the present.
-“The past is always recalled to be good”.
+The past is always recalled to be good.

 Simply stated, anyone demonstrating both Rosy Retrospection and Foreigner Superiority Complex while in Panama, is what I call a Grumpy Gringo.

-“Geez, ______ is so shitty in Panama.” ,
+Me: “Geez, ______ is so shitty in Panama.”

-“I really miss ______ from back when I lived _______.”
+Me: “I really miss ______ from back when I lived _______.”

-The list went on….
+The list went on.

-For example, a daily irritation of mine is the regularity with which people cut infront of me in line in Panama.
+For example, a irritation in Panama is the regularity with which people cut infront of me in line.
 Yet, within minutes of setting foot in Miami’s airport, I was overtaken in line.
 Additionally, I have always resented cab drivers price gouging me in Panama.
 Again, in California, I got ripped off by a cab driver.
-I guess some bad manners are universal.
+Bad manners are universal.

-2. Panama is small.
-Instead of comparing Bogota (7.5 million people) to Panama City (1.2 million people) or England (50 million people) to Panama (3 million people), compare Cartagena (1 million) to Panama City or Panama to Nicaragua (5 million).
+2. Panama is small: Instead of comparing Bogota (7.5 million people) to Panama City (1.2 million people) or England (50 million people) to Panama (3 million people), compare Cartagena (1 million) to Panama City or Panama to Nicaragua (5 million).
 Compare apples to apples.

-3. Age.
-Age increases people’s bitterness and cynicism.
+3. Age: Age increases people’s bitterness and cynicism.
 Especially in old men.

-Popularity: 24% [?]
+Popularity: 25% [?]